-“I was surprised to hear another tattoo parlor request in Palatine, I was just here six months ago for the very same reason,” said Palatine resident, Laurie Acevedo.
+“I was surprised to hear another tattoo parlor request in Palatine, I was just here ,” said Palatine resident, Laurie Acevedo.

-“What just happened at Rand Grove Village should have been an eye-opener for all of us,” Acevedo said there are many other issues that need to be addressed.
+“What just happened at should have been ,” Acevedo said there are many other issues that need to be addressed.
 “I believe we should be focusing on the bigger picture in Palatine,” Acevedo said, “We should not be here every six months to talk about tattoo parlors.”

 According to Acevedo, a tattoo parlor would perpetuate problems in the area.
 Acevedo said a tattoo parlor just does not belong in her hometown and it shouldn’t even be up for a vote.
 “It’s not for the betterment of the family environment in Palatine,” Acevedo said.